FPGArtktic/copilot-export-json-to-markdown/README.md

 1. Place your JSON files in the configured input folder (default: `jsons/`)
 2. Click the document icon in the Obsidian ribbon or use the command palette (Ctrl+P) and search for "Convert JSON files to Markdown"
 3. The plugin will process all JSON files and save them as Markdown in the output folder (default: `markdowns/`)
+4. Open the resulting Markdown files directly in Obsidian for a clean view of your Copilot conversations

 ## Example
 ### Input JSON (`jsons/example.json`):